jamesmccann-zz/jamesmccann.github.io/_posts/2014-11-27-bundling-npm-modules-through-webpack-and-rails-asset-pipeline.markdown

 At the moment we have no dependencies in the package, but this will change shortly.
 I'm going to build this demo out using React, so we'll need to install that via NPM.
-It would be nice to use JSX as well, so I'll install the Webpack [jsx-loader](https://www.npmjs.org/package/jsx-loader) as a development dependency.
+It would be nice to use JSX as well, so I'll install the Webpack [jsx-loader](https://www.npmjs.org/package/jsx-loader) as a development dependency:

 ```
 npm install react --save